Certain signs and symptoms can suggest that a person might have acute lymphocytic leukemia (ALL), but tests are needed to confirm the diagnosis.

 FISH can be used on regular blood or bone marrow samples.
 Because the cells don’t have to be able to divide for this test, it can also be used to look at cells from other tissues, like lymph node samples.
 It is very accurate and can usually provide results within a couple of days.
 But because FISH only tests for certain gene changes (and doesn’t look at the chromosomes overall), it is best for looking for the changes that are important based on the kind of leukemia a person has.

-Polymerase chain reaction (PCR): This is a very sensitive DNA test that can also find certain gene changes too small to be seen with a microscope, even if very few leukemia cells are present in a sample.
+Polymerase chain reaction (PCR): This is a very sensitive DNA test that can also find certain gene and chromosome changes too small to be seen with a microscope, even if very few leukemia cells are present in a sample.
 Like FISH, it is used to find particular gene changes and not to look at the chromosomes overall.
-For ALL, it is often used to look for the gene made by the Philadelphia chromosome.

 If the leukemia cells have a particular gene (or chromosome) change, PCR can be used after treatment to try to find small numbers of leukemia cells that may not be visible with a microscope.